-It all starts for me when a good colleague with whom I share true love for theater asks me to name my favorite male and female stage performances in 2015.
+It all started when a good colleague with whom I share true love for theater asked me to name my favorite male and female stage performances in 2015.
 Easy.
 Lesley Manville in Ibsen’s Ghosts and Damian Lewis in Mamet’s American Buffalo (with Mark Strong in Miller’s A View From the Bridge as a close second).
 And what is it about these performances that made me fall in LOVE with them?

 One word: Precision.

 Then I thought about the heart-breaking performance Lesley Manville gives in Ghosts which, in fact, brought her an Olivier Award in 2014 (I saw the play much later when it visited Brooklyn Academy of Music in 2015).
 I know Manville mostly from her work on big screen such as Secrets and Lies (1996), Vera Drake (2004), Another Year (2010) and Mr Turner (2014) all of which were some of my favorites in the year they were released.
 But I really did not know about her stage work.
 So I googled her.